-Principle 2 - Board Composition and Balance
+Board Composition and Balance

-The Board presently comprises eight Directors, of whom only one Director is an executive of the Company.
-Of the seven remaining non-executive Directors, five of them are considered by the Nominating Committee ("NC") to be independent.
+The Board presently comprises seven Directors, of whom only one Director is an executive of the Company.
+Non-executive and independent Director Mr Ong Chow Hong @ Ong Chaw Ping resigned on 1 February 2009.
+Of the six remaining non-executive Directors, four of them are considered by the NC to be independent.
 This composition exceeds the Code's requirement of at least one third of the Board of Directors to comprise independent Directors.